chas-academy/u09-Kind-Earth-Skincare-Sebah7/Documentation.md

 - cors(@types/cor): For Cross-Origin Resource Sharing
 - dotenv: To load from .env to process.env
 - jsonwebtoken(@types/jsonwebtoken): To create and verifiy JSON Web Tokens
-- multer: to handle multipart form data, for images
 - nodemailer: to send emails from node.js

 ### MongoDB